 3. Take wet wipes, ideally biodegradable ones.
 Pack what you think you’ll need and then times this by a million.
 Spare wet wipes can also be used to trade with other families for things you forgot to bring.

 4. The key to festival joy is to help the kids stay dry and warm.
-I love those all-in-one warm and dry suits from Togz.
 Take waterproof over-trousers, kagools, warm hats and scarves to keep little heads and necks warm at night.
 A fold-up umbrella also serves as both sunshade and rain cover.
+Get your waterproofs and thermals from Mountain Warehouse.

 5. We always take an extra pop-up tent which serves as both a spare place to keep supplies at night and as a shaded play area for the kids during the day.
 Early Learning Centre have some great examples!